nitrain/nitrain/README.md

 This package provides a set of transforms and data structures for sampling from in-memory or out-of-memory data.
 I'm actively  taking requests for new transforms or new features to the samplers.

-NOTE: <b>This package is in no way endorsed by, affiliated with, or otherwise associated with the official <i>Pytorch</i> ecosystem or core team.</b>
+<b>NOTE: This package is in no way endorsed by, affiliated with, or otherwise associated with the official <i>Pytorch</i> ecosystem or core team.</b>

 ## Transforms